£6k Tuition Fees, Grant Scandal, Ten-Year-Old Studies Maths Degree…

 Labour unveils £6k a year tuition fees

-Labour has announced that it will lower the tuition fee from £9,000 to £6,000 if they are elected into Government.
+Labour has announced that they will lower the tuition fee from £9,000 to £6,000 if they are elected into Government.
 Ed Miliband would also increase the maintenance loan allowance to £3,800 a year – an increase of £400.

 The student vote is somewhat of an untapped market, so it isn’t a surprise that some political parties are suddenly taking an interest – and university fees and loans are certainly a major concern for many students.